for the arts

 Since retirement, she has spent her time volunteering, including often working with the Arts Council programming group on development of children’s art outreach.
 She has supported the Arts Council at Delfest, with her work on traditional quilts at the 2019 Appalachian Festival, and other programs.

-Mary Ann moved has lived in the Cumberland area for the last four years with her husband and two children.
+Riley has lived in the Cumberland area for the last five years with her husband and two children.
 She is a practicing Internist at UPMC Outpatient Care Center and the Medical Director of the local Hospice office.
 She was initially attracted to the area for the quaint small town feel but quickly fell in love with the vibrant arts community.
 While in Cumberland her family has been avid supporters of the arts community through participating in Plein Air and multiple Allegany Arts Council gallery events.
 During her tenure on the Allegany Arts Council she looks forward to integrating her love of both medicine and art within the community she now calls home.

 Sandi grew up in Cumberland where she graduated from Fort Hill High School.
 She is a graduate of the Georgetown University Law Center and a member of the Maryland Bar Association.
 After graduation from law school, she spent thirty years in Alaska practicing trial law and raising her two sons.
 She returned to Cumberland in 2003 and has been living here ever since.
 She has been active in the community including being Treasurer of the Cumberland Cultural Foundation, member of the Boards of Frostburg State University and Western Maryland Hospital Foundation, President of the Allegany Arts Council, President of the Evergreen Heritage Foundation and currently Chair of the Downtown Development Commission.
 She also served as an adjunct professor at Frostburg State University teaching intellectual property and the arts.
 While on the Arts Council, Sandi has been especially active in promoting Creative Placemaking efforts.